 This is the outermost layer of the hide which is close to the hair.
 This layer includes all the grain, thus the name full-grain leather.
 It is the highest quality of leather.
 Since it has not gone through finishing or splitting, this type of leather has a very natural look.
 This type of leather is not buffed or sanded and only hair is removed.
 Products made with full-grain leather are the most expensive among other leather products.

 This leather develops a patina as it grows old.
 This means that it becomes more beautiful, the more you use it.
-This is characteristic that makes full-grain leather more popular.
+This is a characteristic that makes full-grain leather more popular.
 The best way to differentiate it from other types of leather is through smell.
 It has a more natural smell.
 It will also have minor imperfections since it has not gone through sanding.

 Gull grain leather is the strongest and most durable of all leather types.
 It does not puncture, tear, peel, or crack.
 The leather has densely packed fibers which make it tight, durable, and resistant to moisture.
 The natural and unique look of the leather is what makes it attractive.
 The leather is also able to withstand tough use.
 It is the only leather which becomes more beautiful with age.
 Full-grain leather is mainly used to make upholstery for furniture, footwear, and saddlery.